Shirral/folksy-stichers/README.md

 ### Project guidance & assistance:

 - **My Mentor, Mitko Bachvarov**, and **UCP's Peter Wright** - thank you for your feedback and guidance!
-- **CI Tutor Support's Oisin** - thank you for the troubleshooting help!
+- **CI Tutor Assistance's Oisin** - thank you for the troubleshooting help!

-[FUTURE FEATuRES - UPDATE!!! - notes]